QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    **Warning:** The older version of Qubes Windows Tools, and possibly the new version 4.2.1-1, too, will be replaced during the next `dom0` update by the current dummy version 4.1.70-1.
 This can be inhibited by appending the line `exclude=qubes-windows-tools` to the file `/etc/dnf/dnf.conf` in ``dom0``.
 But this will also stop any further QWT updates - so be sure to remove this line when - hopefully - a new fully functional version 4.2.1-1 of Qubes Windows Tools will be made available for Windows 10 and 11!!!

    This package brings the ISO with Qubes Windows Tools that is passed to the VM when `--install-windows-tools` is specified for the ``qvm-start`` command.
-Please note that none of this software ever runs in ``dom0`` or any other part of the system except for the Windows AppVM in which it is to be installed. (it could not run in ``dom0`` at all, because ``dom0`` is a VM running under Fedora, while the QWT software is Windows software.)
+Please note that none of this software ever runs in ``dom0`` or any other part of the system except for the Windows AppVM in which it is to be installed.
+(It could not run in ``dom0`` at all, because ``dom0`` is a VM running under Fedora, while the QWT software is Windows software.)

 2. To install the Qubes Windows Tools in a Windows VM, one should start the VM passing the additional option ``--install-windows-tools``: